xebia-functional/fetch/docs/README.md

 Fetch.run[IO](fetchMulti).unsafeRunTimed(5.seconds)
 ```

-## Caching
+## Deduplication & Caching

+The Fetch library supports deduplication and optional caching.
+By default, fetches that are chained together will share the same cache backend, providing some deduplication.

-When fetching an identity, subsequent fetches for the same identity are cached.
-Let's try creating a fetch that asks for the same identity twice.
+When fetching an identity twice within the same `Fetch`, such as a batch of fetches or when you `flatMap` one fetch into another, subsequent fetches for the same identity are cached.
+Let's try creating a fetch that asks for the same identity twice, by using `flatMap` (in a for-comprehension) to chain the requests together:

 ```scala mdoc:silent
 def fetchTwice[F[_] : Concurrent]: Fetch[F, (String, String)] = for {